 Source: John Ladley, Data Governance: How to Design, Deploy and Sustain an Effective Data Governance Program, 2012.

-- Data and Information Governance needs to be a good fit for each specific UNSW Data Area and the business operations it supports
+- Data and Information Governance needs to be a good fit for each specific UNSW Data Area and the University operations it supports

 - Data and Information Governance for each UNSW Data Area needs to be developed collaboratively with the stakeholders